WebAssembly/WASI/preview2/README.md

 # WASI Preview 2

-At this time, Preview 2 is in development and has not yet launched.

-## Launch criteria

-WASI Preview 2 will be considered launched when at least two independent proposals which define worlds, and all their dependencies, have met the requirements for inclusion listed below, and the WASI Subgroup has voted to launch it.

 ## Introduction

-*The following is a draft of an introduction for WASI Preview 2 when it launches.*

 WASI Preview 2 represents a major milestone for WASI.
 It marks the moment when WASI has fully rebased on the [Wit IDL] and the [component model]